-Small Business Retirement Plans in Oceanside, CA. Setting up a retirement plan for you and your Oceanside, CA employees is a great way to retain talent, incentivize higher performance, and get those much-desired tax breaks.
+Small Business Retirement Plans in Oceanside, CA. Setting up a retirement plan for you and your Oceanside, CA employees is a great way to retain talent, boost performance, and get those much-desired tax reductions.
 While the benefits may be obvious, the difficulties of opening and maintaining small business retirement plans are not.
-What benefits do different kinds of plans provide?
+What type of plan is best for your business?
 What federal regulations do I have to follow?
-What do I do when a new plan seems like a better option, or if I'm retiring and my business will no longer be running?
-Correct Capital's team of Oceanside, CA financial planners has over 70 years of combined experience helping business owners and their employees reap the benefits of having a sound retirement plans and understanding the complexity of federal regulations.
-For anything from initial setup and employee guidance to making annual adjustments, call Correct Capital today at 314-930-401K or contact us online.
+What happens when I want to change plans, or if I'm retiring and my business will no longer be running?
+Correct Capital's team of Oceanside, CA financial planners has over 70 years of combined experience helping business owners and their employees reap the benefits of their retirement plans and understanding the complexity of their individual plans and benefits.
+Whether you already have a plan and want insight as to how it's performing or are looking to create an entirely new one, speak to a financial advisor at Correct Capital today at 314-930-401K or contact us online.

 What Types of Retirement Plans Are Available to Small Businesses in Oceanside, CA?

-The federal government and various financial custodians offer a variety of savings plans and programs for small business owners and their employees in anticipation of retirement.
-Among the most common are:
+Various financial custodians provide a wide array of investment options and retirement accounts for small business owners and their employees in preparation for retirement.
+The most prevalent ones are:

 SEP-IRA

-This variant of individual retirement account is available to sole proprietor businesses, freelancers, and businesses with very few employees.
+This form of individual retirement account is available to single-owner businesses, freelancers, and businesses with very few employees.
 It follows the similar rules as a traditional IRA, where the money put into the account grows tax-free.
 Employers can deduct contributions they make on behalf of their employees.
-Only employers make deposits, which are adjustable and can vary year-to-year.
-Additionally, the contributions are eligible for tax deduction.
+Only employers make payments, which are modifiable and can vary from year to year.
+Additionally, the contributions are tax-deductible.

 Benefits of a SEP-IRA